 Slip and Fall Cases: Losers and Winners

 An example of how difficult it may be to win your slip and fall case is given in a recent Georgia case: A woman was injured when she slipped and fell after walking across a freshly mopped floor.
-Although this happened in a nail salon where the woman had just received a manicure and pedicure, the same principal applies to a slip and fall in a grocery store.
+Although this happened in a nail salon where the woman had just received a manicure and pedicure, the same principle applies to a slip and fall in a grocery store.

 The nail salon owner testified that the woman had watched the floor being mopped and chose to walk across it anyway.
 The court agreed with the salon owner, noting the injured woman had knowingly assumed the risk of danger by walking across a floor she knew had just been mopped.
 The owner had proven: